35percent/blog/src/pages/blog/2016-10-25-crowdfunding-successful-start.md

 ---
 templateKey: blog-post
 title: "Aylesbury Crowdfunding kicks off to successful start"
 subtitle: "Launch of our campaign to fight the Council's appeal of Aylesbury CPO decision raises over £2000 in first week"
-categories: [Aylesbury regeneration]
-published: true
+date: 2016-10-25
 ---
 Our [crowdfunding
 campaign](https://www.gofundme.com/aylesbury-the-right-to-a-community-2uefgf2s)